-Recall that the bump map normal is formed by
+Recall that the bump map normal

 .
 Assume that the surface